Motivic Multiple Zeta Values and the Block Filtration: Relations arising in the polynomial representation

 \end{prop} \begin{proof} It suffices to show that this holds for $p_{2k+1}$, and that, if this holds for $f,g\in \bg$, then it holds for $f\circ g$.
 The former holds by definition of $p_{2k+1}$.
 To see the latter, note that \begingroup \allowdisplaybreaks

 \endgroup and hence, the duality relation is preserved by the Ihara bracket. \end{proof}

 We can similarly prove Charlton's cyclic insertion conjecture, up to terms of lower block degree.
-While this has been verified in upcoming work due to Hirose-Sato, in this formulation, it is merely a consequence of the Ihara action, allowing for a significantly simpler proof.
 We will instead show that a more general relation holds, of which cyclic insertion is a corollary.
 These are the `block shuffle' relations.

 \begin{defn} For any $1\leq r \leq n$, define the shuffle set

 Then, for any $f\in\Q[x_1,\ldots,x_n]$, define

 \end{defn}